-However, Lymph Drainage Therapy and Energy Healing techniques are both gentle enough to be done on and around the surgical site 24 hours after your procedure or as soon as your surgeon approves.
+However, Lymph Drainage Therapy and Energy Healing techniques are both gentle enough to be done on and around the surgical site 24 hours after your procedure or as soon as your surgeon approves it.

-Massage therapy can be safely performed away from the surgical site on other areas of the body during the first six weeks after your procedure.
+Massage therapy and more invasive techniques can be safely performed away from the surgical site on other areas of the body during the first six weeks after your procedure but therapists must be cautious not to pull the tissue near the surgical sites, create more inflammation, and/or inhibit lymphatic circulation to key lymph node centers (armpits, groin, neck, deep abdomen).

 Please contact CJ or one of our Lymphworks therapists to ask which therapy or combination of therapies is right for your Fort Collins surgery massage needs.